dagibbins186/PyBer_Analysis/README.md

 \
 **Average Fares by Total Number of Riders**
 \
 The total number of rides per city was higher in urban areas than suburban and rural areas.
-However, the average fare was also lower among urban rides.
-Rural areas charged the most.
-In rural areas, the average fare was $34.62 versus $24.62.
-Suburban fares were $30.97 on average.
+However, the average fare ($24.62) was also lower among urban rides than the other areas.
+Rural areas charged the most ($34.62).
+Suburban fares were in the middle; $30.97 on average.
 \
 !["Fig1"](https://github.com/dagibbins186/PyBer_Analysis/blob/main/PyBer_Analysis/analysis/Fig1.jpg)
 \